Chapter 12 – Requests to Expedite Applications or Petitions

 USCIS may expedite a petition or application if it meets one or more of the following criteria:

-Nonprofit organization whose request is in furtherance of the cultural and social interests of the United States;
+•Nonprofit organization whose request is in furtherance of the cultural and social interests of the United States; For example, an organization broadcasting in regional areas to promote democratic interests.

 B. Premium Processing